simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 After less than two weeks using REAPER, I have, among other things:

-#### Custom [screensets](https://reaperblog.net/2020/05/how-to-use-screensets-in-reaper-2/){:target="_blank" rel="noopener"}
+<h4 class="text-uppercase">Custom screensets</h4>

-Multiple windows setup, to efficiently **manage different stages of production**.
+Multiple [windows setup](https://reaperblog.net/2020/05/how-to-use-screensets-in-reaper-2/){:target="_blank" rel="noopener"}, to efficiently **manage different stages of production**.

-#### Master channel strip
+<h4 class="text-uppercase">Master channel strip</h4>

 Always visible, **docked to the left** of the arrange window for a quick check.

-#### Volume and pitch clip gain
+<h4 class="text-uppercase">Volume and pitch clip gain</h4>

 Easily available on each item, for fast and creative editing.

-#### Custom shortcuts
+<h4 class="text-uppercase">Custom shortcuts</h4>

 They mimick the ones I got used to in Pro Tools or Logic.

-#### Track manager & media explorer
+<h4 class="text-uppercase">Track manager & media explorer</h4>

-Shortcuts for showing/hiding these immensely useful windows, as docked sidebars.
+Shortcuts for showing/hiding these useful windows, as docked sidebars.

-#### Custom floating toolbar
+<h4 class="text-uppercase">Custom floating toolbar</h4>

 A simple keystroke that allows to perform multiple tasks at the push of a button (the icons and the labels are customizable).

-#### Quick and efficient custom actions
+<h4 class="text-uppercase">Quick and efficient custom actions</h4>

 By hitting a single key, I create fades that would apply from/to my current mouse cursor position, without placing the playhead first.
 Also: explode a stereo file in two mono tracks, and viceversa.

-### Themes
+### Look & feel

 The repository for all custom themes — as well as extensions, scripts and more — is the [REAPER stash](https://stash.reaper.fm/).
-Talking about aesthetics, I’m not a fan of the many themes that recreate the GUI of other DAWs.
-While I like the design called _Smooth_, I settled with the default theme for v6.
+Talking about aesthetics, I’m not a fan of the many themes trying to recreate the GUI of other DAWs.
+I keep alternating a design called _Smooth_ with the default theme for v6.

 {% include pattern-figure.html image="/assets/images/daw-reaper-session.jpg" caption="REAPER running the theme Smooth v6" width="768" height="480" %}

-Incredibly detailed and well crafted, it was created for free by a guy who only asks to be [supported on Bandcamp](https://forum.cockos.com/showthread.php?p=2219276){:target="_blank" rel="noopener"}, where he published a slightly bizarre but captivating sci-fi concept.
+Incredibly detailed and well crafted, _Smooth_ was created for free by a guy who only asks to be [supported on Bandcamp](https://forum.cockos.com/showthread.php?p=2219276){:target="_blank" rel="noopener"}, where he published a slightly bizarre but captivating sci-fi concept.
 Which brings me to the next benefit.

+## Benefit 5: community

 Cockos is [made of two programmers and a few collaborators](http://cockos.com/team.php){:target="_blank" rel="noopener"}.
 Remarkably, they’ve managed to create **a product that is actually close to their customers**.
 They run a thriving [forum](https://forum.cockos.com/forumdisplay.php?f=20){:target="_blank" rel="noopener"} where, besides looking for help and support, people who use REAPER can offer ideas for new features or suggestions about fixing something that’s not ideal.
 As someone aptly wrote in the forum:

 > Cockos is like a family-owned small business.
 They’re amazingly talented and hard working to compete with other DAW companies that hire whole slews of programmers and graphic designers.

 Being **open to third-party interventions**, the obvious brilliant result is that many talented people can create plug-ins, skins and extensions.
 With such an architecture, REAPER doesn’t depend on a centralized, slow and distant big corporation.
 Besides the mentioned Stash, [ReaPack](https://reapack.com/){:target="_blank" rel="noopener"} and the [SWS/S&M extension](https://www.sws-extension.org/){:target="_blank" rel="noopener"} are other amazing places where to find brilliant add-ons.
-These are **open source** projects, hosted on Github.
+These are all **open source** projects hosted on Github.

-### A personal experience: X-Touch One by Behringer
+### A personal experience: X-Touch One

-A few months ago, I bought a USB/MIDI controller, the **X-Touch One**.
+A few months ago, I bought a USB/MIDI controller, the **X-Touch One** by Behringer.
 It’s got a single motorized fader and a few added possibilities.
-Well built and cheaper than its competitor, the Fader Port by Presonus.
+Well built and cheaper than its competitor, Presonus' Fader Port.

 {% include pattern-figure.html image="/assets/images/xtouch-one.jpg" caption="Behringer X-Touch One" width="768" height="737" %}